Amcol188/brainsation.com/content/post/kfc-tunnel-the-hole-in-the-tile-was-only-eight-inches-in-diameter.md

 specialpost = true
 tags = []
 thumbnailImage = ""
-title = "KFC Tunnel:  THE HOLE IN THE TILE WAS ONLY EIGHT INCHES IN DIAMETER" weight = 2
+title = "KFC Tunnel:  The Hole InThe Tile Was Only Eight Inches In Diameter" weight = 2

 +++